OpenNebula/minione/README.md

 - fresh default installation of the operating system with the latest updates
 - privileged user access (`root`)

-(*) For example MiniONE allows to easily build a LXD/OpenNebula environment on a AWS V. The minimal recommended size is perhaps t2.medium.
-Just give it at least 25GB disk space and allow access to the 9689 TCP where the WebUI is running.
+(*) For example MiniONE allows to easily build a LXD/OpenNebula environment on an Amazon VM.
+The minimal recommended size is perhaps t2.medium.
+Just give it at least 25GB disk space and allow access to the 9869 TCP where the WebUI is running.

 ## Quickstart